NithinKalidas/Appian/Functions and Interface.md

 # Best Practice in Interface

 ## 1. What is the best practice of interface?
+Break complex interfaces into reusable component rules (Modular Coding) Use local variables to reduce recalculations and improve performance.
+Avoid unnecessary queries inside the interface; preload data with rule inputs and Querying the data only in parent interface to reduce queries
+Use paginated grids for large datasets to optimize load time.
+Follow proper naming conventions for rules, inputs, and variables.
+Ensure security with role-based visibility and record-level controls.
+Test UI responsiveness across web and mobile devices. hving default test cases Don't Hardcode: Never type specific IDs or text labels directly in the code.
+Use Constants so you can change them easily later without breaking the code.

 ## 2. What is modular coding?
+Modular coding is the practice of breaking a large, complex program into smaller, independent, and manageable pieces called modules

 ## 3. Issues you came across in Interface and how do you resolve them?

 ## 4. What is the difference between a!save vs Save!value?
+a!save(): In interface saveInto parameters, a!save() updates the target with the given value.
+This function has no effect when called outside of a component's saveInto parameter. save!value: Holds the user inputted value on a temporary basis.

 ## 5. What is the difference between choice Label vs choice Value?